This week, we find Mollie under our spotlight.

-This week, we find Joseph Preece under the Hotspur spotlight.
+This week, we find Joe under the Hotspur spotlight.

 Joe has been attending our school for six years in total, starting all the way back in early years.
-He is now 9 years old.
-He has two younger siblings; a three year old brother and a seven year old sister.
+He has two younger siblings; a younger brother and sister.
 Joe's favourite subject is P.E because he thinks it's nice to do different things and be active.
 I bet he'd like to do PE in his pyjamas, just like he did on our Children in Need Pyjama day (Joe's favourite ever school day).

 In his spare time, Joe enjoys playing rugby and football, and playing out with his friends.His perfrect day would include taking in a rugby match, before visiting an ancient castle, then it would be off to the cinema to watch a film, and to round it all off he'd love nothing more than supper at the 'all you can eat' chinese buffet - apparently he loves their soup.

-When he's older, Joe hopes to become a professional rugby player, and spend his time visiting Ghana with his dad, who originates from there.
+When he's older, Joe hopes to become a professional rugby player, and spend his time visiting Ghana with his dad.

 I think you'll all agree, that with a winning smile like Joe has, he can go on to achieve great things!

 Introducing Hotspur’s first pupil spotlighter of the year....
-Jay Pritchard.
+Jay.

 Jay has been attending our school for six years.
 He has three sisters, and a dog.

 Jay's favourite subject is P.E because he is very sporty, so it's no surpsrise to find out that his favourite school day of the year is Sports Day.